LeggoMahEggo/esson/README.md

 * for strings, the internal value wrapped with single-quotes
 * for all other types, the toString() method return value of the internal value

-Additionally, for traversing the entire structure, you can call the getValueType() method to check what the JsonValue is representing: These are the possible values that can be returned:
+Additionally, for traversing the entire structure, you can call the getValueType() method to check what the JsonValue is representing.
+These are the possible values that can be returned:
 * ValueType.LIST - if the internal value is a JsonList
 * ValueType.MAP - if the internal value is a JsonMap
-* ValueType.REGULAR - if the internal value is not an array/object (includes nulls)
+* ValueType.OTHER - if the internal value is any other value (includes nulls)

 To use the class, import the following:
 ```java